 As with any investment decision, it's important to take independent financial advice if you are in any way unsure of which pension or fund is best for you.

 You can't access the money held in your pension pot until you reach your 55th birthday.
 Under current rules you can take it any time after this.
+Please be aware, though, that this minimum age will be increasing from 55 to 57 by 2028, so this will affect the pension plans of those who be 55 or 56 in 2028.

 If you are 55 or over and own your own home, you could consider using equity release to significantly boost your retirement income.
 Depending on your age, you can release up 40% of the value of your home and continue to live there, usually without having to make any repayments.
-Learn more or speak to an expert.

 If you're worried about lack of flexibility in a pension it might be wise to look at keeping a pot of other savings, possibly in a cash ISA or equity ISA, that you can call upon if you have to.